techchrism/youtube-iframe-player-api-mitm/README.md

 Builds the app for production to the `dist` folder.<br>
 It correctly bundles Solid in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
+The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

 ## Deployment

-You can deploy the `dist` folder to any static host provider (netlify, surge, now, etc.)
+You can deploy the `dist` folder to any static host provider